yangboz/rancher-catalog-toyhouse/README.md

-# rancher-private-catalog
+# rancher-catalog-toyhouse
-A Rancher private catelogs.
+A Rancher private catelogs for Toyhouse.cc.

 ## Reference